WICG/pending-beacon/docs/fetch-later-api.md

 ### Constraints

 * A deferred fetch request body, if exists, has to be a byte sequence.
 Streaming requests are not allowed.
-* A new permissions policy `deferred-fetch` is defined to control the feature availability and to delegate request quota.
+* Two new permissions policies `deferred-fetch` and `deferred-fetch-minimal` are defined to control the feature availability and to delegate request quota.
 See [Quota and permissions policy](#quota-and-permissions-policy).

 ## Key scenarios